wkorando/openj9-batch-processor/README.md

 ###OpenJ9 Batch Processor

----
+-

-This is a project designed to show off the performance benefits of OpenJ9 when compared to Hotspot (comparison to GraalVM and Coretto in the works).
+This is a project designed to show off the performance benefits of OpenJ9 when compared to Hotspot (comparisons to GraalVM and Amazon Corretto in the works).

-The demo for OpenJ9 to other JVMs is a Spring Boot application, that run a Spring Batch job.
+To compare the JVMs a Spring Boot application, that runs a Spring Batch job is used.

 The following steps are executed in the batch job: